Skip to main content Skip to main navigation

 Do I need an ABN or an ACN?

-If you are setting up your business using a company structure (as opposed to a sole trader or partnership structure) you need to apply for an Australian Company Number (ACN).
+If you’re setting up your business using a company structure (as opposed to a sole trader or partnership structure) you need to apply for an Australian Company Number (ACN).
 It too is a unique number, this time assigned by the Australian Securities and Investment Commission (ASIC) following registration of a company.

-Do I need to register for GST?
+Do I need to register for goods and services tax (GST)?

 Each business structure becomes more complex as you move through the list above, particularly trusts.
 There are different tax concessions and reporting issues, which will vary by structure, by state and by industry.
 And they keep changing.